lfariabr/stc-datalab/README.md

 # Introduction

-We're going to build a mini "School Data Platform" on SQL Server, and we'll document it like a real internal deliverable — so I don't just learn SQL, but also present proof.
+I've built a "School Data Platform" on SQL Server, and I've documented it like an internal deliverable — so I can learn SQL and also present proof.

 This is structured as a 3-level assessment simulation `(Level 1 → Level 2 → Level 3)`, matching exactly what the role given calls for: **SQL queries + reporting, data integration/imports, documentation/training, and maintaining systems responsibly**.